-The Federally-Facilitated Marketplace (FFM) is an online option to buy health insurance for individuals and small businesses that provide insurance for their employees.
+The Federally-Facilitated Marketplace (FFM) is an online option to buy health insurance for individuals and for small businesses that provide insurance for their employees to purchase coverage.
 Through the FFM, individuals and small businesses can compare health plans, get answers to questions, determine eligibility for lower out-of-pocket costs and enroll in health plans.
 Visit HealthCare.gov for more information.

-Enrollment through the FFM began October 1, 2013, with coverage starting January 1, 2014.
+Enrollment through the FFM began October 1, 2013 and continues through March 31, 2014.
 Visit HealthCare.gov to learn more.

 Will individuals and small businesses be required to use the FFM?

 No. Individuals and small businesses may use either the FFM or Pennsylvania’s Private Market.
-However, to access premium subsidies available to qualified individuals (household incomes below $94,200 for a family of four, or below $45,960 for an individual), or for small businesses to access tax credits that may be available, you will need to purchase through the FFM.
+However, to access premium subsidies available to qualified individuals (household incomes below $94,200 for a family of four, or below $45,960 for an individual) and cost-sharing reductions for individuals (household incomes below $58,875 for a family of four, or below $28,725 for an individual), or for small businesses to access tax credits that may be available, you will need to purchase through the FFM.

 What plans are available?

 All plans offered in the individual and small group markets offer the same core set of benefits called Essential Health Benefits (like doctor’s visits, prescriptions, hospitalizations, pregnancy and more).
 This will allow consumers to compare plans on an "apples to apples" basis.
 Plans offered through the FFM, like plans offered in the Private Market, may also include additional benefits.
 All plans offered in Pennsylvania’s individual and small group markets are approved for sale by the Pennsylvania Insurance Department, and plans offered through the FFM are certified by the federal government as Qualified Health Plans (QHPs), meaning that they will meet certain federal standards.